 Each year psychology majors have the opportunity to do internships at local hospitals, businesses, and research facilities.
 The psychology internship program has had successful intern placements at Cincinnati Children's Hospital Medical Center, Cincinnati Works, Inc., Community Mental Health of Lawrenceburg, East Indiana Treatment Center, Riverside Correctional Facility, St. Elizabeth Healthcare, NorthKey Community Care, and The Brighton Center, among others.
 Internships provide both clinical and research experience.
 Students who plan to attend graduate school are strongly encouraged to engage in independent research.
 The department has a strong commitment to undergraduate research, as evidenced by co-sponsorship of MAUPRC and student participation at undergraduate conferences.

-Psi Chi National Honor Society and the Psychology Club
+Psi Chi International Honor Society and the Psychology Club

 These two groups work together to co-host a number of events.
 In the past the groups sponsored or co-sponsored: